Frog Dreaming: Plot

-An American boy, Cody (Thomas), whose parents have died, lives in Australia with his guardian, Gaza.
+An American boy, Cody (Thomas), whose parents have died, lives in Australia with his guardian, Gazza.
 Cody is very imaginative, inventive, and inquisitive.
 He builds things in his garage, including a railbike which he uses to get around.
 Cody comes across some strange events happening in Devil's Knob national park associated with an Aboriginal myth about "Frog Dreamings" and Bunyips, terrifying water monsters that prey on humans.
 Cody tries to investigate.
 The occurrences revolve around a lake where a bunyip the locals call "Donkegin" supposedly lives.
 Another myth explored by the children is the story of the Kurdaitcha Man who acts as a sort of Australian version of the Boogey Man as well as a supernatural judge who deals out punishment.
 The children are told that he punishes any wrongs done according to the laws of the ancient Aborigines including harm to one another, murder of animals without need for food, and destroying the environment (his appearance being most notable according to myth when white men came).
 The Kurdaitcha Man supposedly wanders the countryside, specifically at night, and wears shoes made of Emu feathers in order to cover any tracks.

 After Cody witnesses the centre of the lake erupting in bubbles, he discovers the desiccated body of a homeless man, Neville, in a tent nearby.
 The local police investigate but determine only that Neville likely died of a heart attack.
 Determined to pursue the mystery of the pond himself, Cody fashions a makeshift diving suit and proceeds to explore the murky bottom, but never comes back up.
 Thinking that he has drowned, the townsfolk decide to drain the lake to recover his body.
 However, before they can finish, Cody's friend Wendy observes an air toy in Cody's aquarium, and a book on old mining equipment, and realising Cody may be alive, rallies aid to send a diver team into the pond.